HoldenMalinchock/feedback-management/README.md

 npm run coverage
 ```

-I only tested the frontend as I was unable to figure out how to test nuxt backend functions.
+I only added unit testing to the frontend as I was unable to figure out how to test nuxt backend functions.
 If this was on GCP or AWS I could test those more easily outside of nuxt, however without knowing nuxt I wasn't able to figure out how to test that in a few hours, the prebuilt composables were strange to setup for testing.

 ## File Structure